 This application allows your computer to automatically search for TOSHIBA software updates or other alerts from TOSHIBA that are specific to your computer system and its programs.
 When enabled, this application periodically transmits to our servers a limited amount of system information, which will be treated in strict accordance with the rules and regulations as well as applicable data protection law.

-To access this utility, click Desktop -> Desktop Assist (in taskbar) -> Support & Recovery -> Service Station.
+To access this utility, click Start -> All Programs -> TOSHIBA -> Support & Recovery -> Service Station.

 TOSHIBA PC Health Monitor